SMOKE MANAGEMENT

 MONDAY

 afternoon.
-Transport wind WNW to NNW at
+Transport wind light and

-at 4 - 8 mph during the afternoon.
+variable during the morning becoming N to ENE at 4 - 8 mph during the

 - Valid for burning done Friday, December